SylvainRX/WDMyCloud-MediaSorter/README.md

 ```
 nano /root/.incron/sortmedias.sh
 ```
-Edit the following lines in the opened file so the path are right :
+Edit the following lines in the opened file so the paths are right :
 ```
 PATH_TVSHOWS='/shares/YourShare/TV Shows'
 PATH_MOVIES='/shares/YourShare/Movies'
+PATH_TRASH='/path/to/your/repository/.trash'
 ```
 Save and exit.